sravps7/sravps7.github.io/index.md

 I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology, Bombay.
 I am pursuing a Dual Degree (B.Tech + M.Tech) in the department with specialisation in Communication and Signal Processing.

 I am very interested in learning new stuff related to the engineering.
+I have particular interest in Robotics.

 Thanks for reading!